pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 other.
 This can be automated using branch triggers.
-A trigger is a relationship between two branches, such as `master` and `staging` in the examples above, that says: when the head commit of `staging` meets a certain condition it should trigger `master` to update its head that same commit.
+A trigger is a relationship between two branches, such as `master` and `staging` in the examples above, that says: when the head commit of `staging` meets a certain condition it should trigger `master` to update its head to that same commit.
 In other words it does `pachctl create branch data@master --head staging` automatically when the trigger condition is met.